A new foundation of quantum decision theory: A new foundation of quantum decision theory

 Two different acccessible variables $\theta$ and $\eta$ are said to be related if there is a transformation $k$ in $\phi$-space and a function $f$ such that $\theta = f(\phi)$ and $\eta = f(k\phi)$.
 In Helland (2024a) it is shown that if both $\theta$ and $\eta$ are maximal and take $r$ values, then $\phi$ can be constructed in a natural way such that there is an accessible variable $\lambda$ that is in one-to-one correspondence with $\theta$, and such that $\lambda$ and $\eta$ are related according to this definition.

 In this sense, one can always think of some relation between $\theta$ and $\eta$ even when they are different maximal accessible variables.
-Variables that are maximal, different and not in one-to-one correspondence, are called - following Niels Bohr - for complementary.
+Variables that are maximal, different, have similar range spaces, and not in one-to-one correspondence, are called - following Niels Bohr - for complementary.

 In many cases, in particular in the two examples above, $\lambda$ and $\theta$ are identical, so that $\theta$ and $\eta$ are directly related.
 Two spin components $\theta^a$ and $\theta^b$ are related, and position and momentum are related theoretical variables.
 In the first case, $\phi$-space can be taken as the plane spanned by the directions $a$ and $b$, and $k$ can be taken as a $180^o$ rotation around the midline between $a$ and $b$.
 In the last case, $k$ is constructed by a Fourier transform.